Below are some frequently asked questions about the COVID-19 vaccine.

 Question: How well does the vaccine work?

 Answer: The three vaccines are all highly effective at preventing severe disease, hospitalization and death from COVID-19.
-They were tested at different times during the pandemic, with slightly different outcomes measures, and never “head to head,” so the exact percentages of various kinds of protection between the three vaccines should not be directly compared.
+They were tested at different times during the pandemic, using slightly different outcome measures, and never “head to head,” so the exact percentages of various kinds of protection between the three vaccines should not be directly compared.

 Question: How long does it take for the vaccine to work?